Identification of Gravitational-waves from Extreme Mass Ratio Inspirals: Introduction

 An EMRI signal is composed of many harmonics that are functions of the three fundamental orbital frequencies related to the radial $r$-motion, the azimuthal $\phi$-motion, and the polar $\theta$-motion, which are all evolving in time~\cite{AK_2004_PRD,chua2021rapid}.
-Non-local parameter degeneracy in the physical intrinsic space usually leads to similar phase evolutions.
+Non-local parameter degeneracy in the physical intrinsic space, defined by parameters such as the MBH mass $M$, MBH spin $a$, SOBH mass $\mu$, semi-major axis $p$, orbital eccentricity $e$, and orbital inclination $\iota$, typically leads to similar phase evolutions.
 This means that even though the physical parameters may differ significantly, their phenomenological evolution can be very similar~\cite{babak2009algorithm,chua2021non}.
-The one-step likelihood function method can break this multi-peak structure but it only flattens these local peaks and thus does not effectively guide us into the signal neighborhood (the range of $\sim 100\,\sigma$)~\cite{chua2022one}.
+The one-step likelihood function method can break this multipeak structure but it only flattens these local peaks and thus does not effectively guide us into the signal neighborhood (the range of $\sim 100\,\sigma$)~\cite{chua2022one}.

 In this work, we implemented an identification of an EMRI system, using simulated TianQin data as an example.
 In this work, the data processing is divided into three stages.
-In the first stage, the physical harmonic waveform is used to search the whole parameter space, and a rough range of phenomenological waveform parameters and physical parameters are obtained for the subsequent searches.
-In the second stage, a semi-coherent phenomenological waveform search in the phenomenological parameter space is performed, which can efficiently identify the signal without the challenge of multi-peak features in the physical parameter space.
-In the third stage, the intrinsic parameters of the EMRI are retrieved based on the previous search results.
+In the first stage, the relativistic waveform is used to search the whole parameter space, leading to a rough estimate for the parameters for the phenomenological waveform, which serves as a reference for the follow-up physical parameter search.
+In the second stage, a semicoherent phenomenological waveform search in the phenomenological parameter space is performed, which can efficiently identify the signal without the challenge of multipeak features in the physical parameter space.
+In the third stage, the intrinsic parameters of the EMRI are further refined within the parameter space bounded by the search results from the earlier stages.